michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 14. But his head and hair were white as wool, white as snow; and his eyes (were) as a flame of fire,

-15. and his feet were like refined brass,Nechosho Lebanonoio.
-The- of the Greek text. which flamed as in a furnace, and his voice as the voice of many waters.
+15. and his feet were like refined brass,

 16. And he had in his right hand seven stars; and from his mouth a sharp sword of two edges went forth; and his countenance was as the sun shining in his strength.